gustarlz/chatbot-vetric-python/README.md

 ![Demonstração do Chatbot Vetric](demo.gif)

-Um chatbot simples construído como um exercício prático para aprender Python, Flask e a integração com APIs externas.
-Este projeto serve como um teste funcional destas tecnologias trabalhando em conjunto.
+A simple chatbot built as a practical exercise to learn Python, Flask, and integration with external APIs.
+This project serves as a functional test of these technologies working together.

 ---

 <details>
-<summary><strong>🇬🇧 English Version</strong></summary>
+<summary><strong>𝗘𝗡 English Version</strong></summary>

 ### Features
 - **Floating Widget Interface:** A chat window that can be opened and closed on any page.